stateful/runmejs/README.md

 > A JavaScript module to use [Runme](https://runme.dev) in Node.js.

-_Runme.js_ contains the the [Runme CLI](https://github.com/stateful/runme) and allows to access its functionality through a simple JavaScript interface.
+*Runme.js* contains the [Runme CLI](https://github.com/stateful/runme) and allows to access its functionality through a simple JavaScript interface.
 The CLI binary is downloaded and cached when the interface is first being used.

 ## Install